-- Presentation of the map.

-- What do you look forward to most about your journey?

-- What do you need to do to keep safe?

-For example, cross at the pedestrian crossing, look out for reversing cars when riding my bike on the footpath, etc.
+- presentation of the map - what you look forward to most about your journey - what you need to do to keep safe, e.g. cross at the pedestrian crossing, look out for reversing cars when riding my bike on the footpath, etc. - available support and information sources.

-- What support do you have available to you?